Dr Ania Byerly

 Critical literacies and Critical Pedagogies in L1 and L2 contexts (MSc TESOL/ MSc Language Education)

 Education Policy and Politics of Education (MSc Education)

 Children and Young People 1 (MSc Transformative Learning and Teaching)

 Open to PhD supervision enquiries?

 Current PhD students supervised

-MSc TESOL and MSc Language Teaching - masters dissertations in the area of critical literacy, critical pedagogy and intercultural education.
+MSc TESOL and MSc Language Education - masters dissertations in the area of critical literacy, critical pedagogy and intercultural education; reflexivity in teacher education.

 Undergraduate dissertations on MA Primary and BA Childhood Practice - topics around supporting EAL learners in the classroom, teacher attitudes to bilingualism, learning through play and many other.